 This is most recent syllabus.
 Your final syllabus will be given during your first day of class

-The first element of the course will examine the history of Italian American immigration to the US and the experience and depiction of Italian identity (as well as its related themes of ethnic identity and cultural conflict) in American society, especially after the turn of the Twentieth century.
+This course will focus on the history of Italian immigration to the US and on the contribution of Italians to the formation of a collective American cultural identity.
+It will examine the history of Italian American immigration to the US and the experience and depiction of Italian identity (as well as its related themes of ethnic identity and cultural conflict) in American society, especially after the turn of the Twentieth century.
 Students will analyze the historical reasons of why Italians left their homeland and look at the conditions of their voyages and first arrival in the United States.
 The course will then go on to examine the conditions, treatment, and cultural experiences of the immigrants in their new home, and to consider which changes old-world traditions (familial, sexual, political, social) underwent.

-By the end of this course, students will have:
+By the end of this course, students will be able to:

 Jerre Mangione – Ben Morreale, La Storia: Five Centuries of the Italian American Experience, New York, Harper Perennial, 1992.

-- Puzo, Mario The Fortunate Pilgrim
+- Mario Puzo, The Fortunate Pilgrim

-- The Godfather
+- The Italian Americans